orm-fux/orm-fux.github.io/_posts/2019-03-03_quick-dev-env-setup.markdown

 ## Eclipse

-The tigng is that you can run Eclipse with JDK11.
+The thing is that you can run Eclipse with JDK11.
 But there are a few issues.
 For example a number of plugins require JAXB.
 But JAXB is not part of JDK11 anymore.
 That is why a explicitly specify in the `eclipse.ini` that Eclispe is to be run with Java 8.

 ```shell
 $ mkdir -p ~/bin/installs/eclipse